 One Work Track member submitted for the Work Track’s consideration her analysis Applying International Law to the New gTLD Applicant Guidebook and the book she wrote on the topic “Protection of Geographic Names in International Law and Domain Name System.”

 Some Work Track members have also expressed that the implementation of the New gTLD Program must be consistent with freedom of expression rights provided under international law and reflected in the ICANN Bylaws and Principle G of the 2007 Policy.
 From one perspective, freedom of expression rights give applicants the right to apply for strings, including strings with geographic connotations.
 From another perspective, if a business controls a TLD with geographic connotations, and the people associated with that place later want to use that name as a TLD but are unable to do so, this may impact the free expression rights of of the people connected to the geographic place.
+From this perspective, the applicant may choose from a large number of possible strings, but the people associated with a place only have a connection to a single string.
+Different opinions have been expressed about which right should take precedence.

 One Work Track member noted that there is ongoing work in UNESCO and WIPO on cultural heritage / geographic names and ways to protect these terms internationally.
 Another Work Track member noted that there may be international law “in the making” at WIPO and that this work should be taken into account as ICANN develops policy.